foxhatleo/panic-painter/README.md

 A game by Dragonglass Studios from CIS 4152 (Spring 2021) at Cornell University.

- ℍ𝕠𝕨 𝕥𝕠 ℙ𝕝𝕒𝕪
+## How to Play

 Fulfill your clients' needs and grow your fame as an artist!
 Choose your paintbrush color by sliding across the color palette until you land on your selected color.
 To draw on canvases, you have two options:

-* **Scribble:** To scribble on a canvas, triple click on it rapidly.
+* **Scribble:** To scribble on a canvas, double tap/click on it rapidly.
 It will apply your paintbrush color on that canvas.

 * **Drag:** To paint multiple canvases at once, press down on a canvas then drag the mouse to another canvas.
 This will apply your paintbrush colors to the covered canvases.